OrangeTux/orangetux.nl/content/post/writing_a_spi_driver_mcp3008_in_go.md

 bits which means it can read up to `2^10 = 1024` different values.

 ## SPI
-Serial Periphiral Interface (SPI) is a master-slave protocol and it's used a lot for communications between chips in embedded systems.
+Serial Peripheral Interface (SPI) is a master-slave protocol and it's used a lot for communications between chips in embedded systems.
 One master can communicate with one or more slaves.

-SPI is a so-called four-wire procotol because it requires 4 wires:
+SPI is a so-called four-wire protocol because it requires 4 wires:

 * Serial Clock (SLCK or SCK)
 * Master Input Slave Output (MISO)